Why I Write About the Unknown

-The Earth Song series is designed as a gateway into a larger narrative, combining scientific curiosity with psychological tension for readers who enjoy thoughtful, idea-led science fiction in the vein of Arrival or The Gone World.
+The Earth Song series is designed as a gateway into a larger narrative, combining scientific curiosity with psychological tension and narrative drive for readers who enjoy thoughtful, idea-led science fiction in the vein of Arrival or The Gone World.

 When I set out to write science fiction, I wanted to create something genuinely epic—a body of work that could unfold across worlds, stretch across time, and grow in scope with each story.
 That ambition has shaped what I think of as the Multiverse Chronicles: a connected body of work in which each series builds on the last, revealing a much larger picture beneath the surface.